michaelthielemans/Second-Brain/Cloud Engineering/Theorie/APIs.md

 - is stateless -> the server cannot contain session information cache model:

-Uniform interface:

 #### Code-on-Demand
 The rest message can include executional code. this will add functionality to the client.
-This offcourse can become a vulnerability.
+This ofcourse can become a vulnerability.

 # API rate limits
 ### Per-Client Rate Limits